 Preliminary Requirement

 Please submit your statement by email explaining why you wish to take this course to the mail address below in accordance with the following forms.
 Within one page in A4 format, noting the date of submission, your name, registration number and your email address.
-Your email must be addressed to <glp@osipp.osaka-u.ac.jp> and must include in the subject “2017 PGL (your name).”
-The final deadline is April 30, 2017.
+Your email must be addressed to <glp@osipp.osaka-u.ac.jp> and must include in the subject “2018 PGL (your name).”
+You are expected to submit the above by April 30, 2018 for good evaluation .

-Leadership Camp:　Schedule will be announced shortly (2016 Leadership Camp was held from May 14 (Sat) to 15 (Sun))
+Leadership Camp:　Schedule will be announced shortly (2017 Leadership Camp was held from May 13 (Sat) to 14 (Sun))